| How well do you listen? Three ways to tune in more effectively.

 with any other skill that you want to improve.
 When you notice that your attention is drifting or you're interrupting

 the speaker, forgive yourself for slipping, and refocus.
+Look like you're listening -- Show your

 partner that you're genuinely interested in what s/he has to say.
 Use frequent eye contact.
 Lean slightly toward the person talking.
 Show with nods that you're following what

+s/he is talking about.
 Sound like you're listening -- Use prompting phrases

 to keep yourself engaged and show your partner that you're actively tuned